Back to All Events

 Joe Rich will jump from a helicopter with an American flag attached to him in a thrilling spectacular.

-Hungry patrons will compete in 2 different eating contest!
+Hungry patrons will compete in 2 different eating contests!
+(Learn more below.)

 Adults can vie for title of second annual hot dog eating champion.
 Prizes are sponsored by AirWorx: